bibanon/bibanon/Books/Newfags-Guide/IRL/Protesting/Tear-Gas.md

 Breathing in tear gas, or getting it in your eyes, is not fun.
 This, obviously, is the whole point.
 But there are things you can do to mitigate the effectiveness of tear gas, and allow you to keep on fighting the good fight.

+## Quicktips

+* Check the wind and move against the wind
+* Spread the information to other demonstrators on the streets about where to go
+* Never go out without little masks.
+Cover your mouth and nose.
+* Synthetic fibers are better to wear (Ex.
+Nylon, Acrylic, Polyester).
+The teargas will not stay on clothing made from these.
+* Fabric doused with vinegar will help neutralize teargas.
+* If you have some, rinse your eyes with physiological saline or water.

 ## What is Tear Gas?

 The first thing to remember about tear gas is that it is primarily a fear weapon.
 Yes, the gas hurts.
 But the fear caused by tear gas grenades is a much more effective means of crowd dispersal than the gas itself.
 So rule number one is to calm down.